Ensuring the Best Possible Care

-The Nursing Home Ombudsman Program is responsible for monitoring the quality of care for residents in long-term care facilities.
-Dedicated volunteers and staff comprise the Nursing Home Ombudsman Program.
-Nursing home ombudsmen are trained and certified by the State to participate in nursing home open hearings, research complaints and ensure the best possible care for the residents of long-term facilities throughout the Texoma Region.
+The Long-Term Care Ombudsman Program is responsible for monitoring the quality of care for residents in long-term care facilities.
+Dedicated volunteers and staff comprise the Long-Term Care Ombudsman Program.
+Long-term care home ombudsmen are trained and certified by theto participate in nursing home open hearings, research complaints and ensure the best possible care for the residents of long-term facilities throughout the Texoma Region.

 After moving into a nursing home or assisted living facility, a resident may need help to continue a life of dignity, respect, choice and as much independence as possible.
 An ombudsman can help ensure that the residents get the care they want and are treated with the dignity they deserve.
 They support and protect the health, safety and rights of residents.